datatrail-jhu/08_data/manuscript/02_googlesheets.md

 If you were to return to your Google Sheets, you'd notice that cell D4 now has a 2, rather than a 0 in it!

+### Summary

+In this lesson, we've introduced the R package `googlesheets`.
+We've discussed the need for authentication and have demonstrated a number of its basic capabilities.
+We've walked through an example of how to read a Google Sheet into R and how to add and edit content directly to your Google Sheet from R. While we've covered the basics, there are certainly a number of additional capabilities of the package, so feel free to explore even more!

+### Additional Resources

+* [`googlesheets` on GitHub](https://github.com/jennybc/googlesheets) - includes an incredibly helpful README from Jenny Bryan on the basic functions of the package as well as a table with brief descriptions of all the functions
+* [`googlesheets` vignette](https://cran.r-project.org/web/packages/googlesheets/vignettes/basic-usage.html) - a more in-depth tutorial at the packages' functionality from Jenny Bryan and Joanna Zhao

 ### Slides and Video

 ![Importing Data from Google Sheets](ADD VIDEO LINK)